stringparser/evented-stack/README.md

   and jessetane's [queue](https://www.npmjs.org/package/queue)

 ### General idea
-  One gets an Array subClass out of the `module`, see `./lib/ArraySubClass.js` or [kangax post](http://perfectionkills.com/how-ecmascript-5-still-does-not-allow-to-subclass-an-array/) on how to do that.
+  Get an Array subClass out of the `module` after which one can add flow control.
+See `./lib/ArraySubClass.js` or the awesome [kangax post](http://perfectionkills.com/how-ecmascript-5-still-does-not-allow-to-subclass-an-array/) on how to do that.

   Added to the Array goodness, the array inherits from EventEmitter to make flow control over the queue customizable.